 Foreigners with any income overseas must file taxes…no ifs ands or buts!
 On the IRS website, there is a page for foreign expats filing taxes abroad saying:

 If you are a U.S. citizen or resident alien, the rules for filing income, estate, and gift tax returns and paying estimated tax are generally the same whether you are in the United States or abroad.
 Your worldwide income is subject to U.S. income tax, regardless of where you reside.

 Coming from the IRS itself, that is as straightforward an answer anyone could ask for.
 If this alone doesn’t convince you to file your US taxes in China, perhaps the fact that should the IRS determine you owe the US government taxes from a previous filing period, they are subject to 3.25% interest and potential fines up to $10,000!

 Hopefully now we both agree you need to file your taxes and the good news is, I’m about to walk you through step-by-step how to file your U.S. taxes while living in China.

 Note: This article may contain affiliate links, which means that at no extra cost to you, I will be compensated if you decide to use some of these tools.

 What Do I Need to Know about Filing US Taxes in China?

-No matter your tax situation, you can have up to $103,900 (for the 2018 tax return) of your China salary excluded from federal taxes under the Foreign Earned Income Exclusion (FEIE).
+No matter your tax situation, you can have up to $107,600 of your China salary excluded for 2020 from federal taxes under the Foreign Earned Income Exclusion (FEIE).

 Does the FEIE mean you are off the hook entirely for paying taxes?
 That depends on your tax situation and the outcome of when you file.
 To determine if you can file by yourself or need help from a tax professional, answer the following questions: